 Japan’s Major Cities

 Although the list of things to do in Tokyo in winter is relatively short, this uncrowded season is still a great time to visit the Japanese capital.
 Likewise, places like Kyoto, Nagoya and Osaka are practically deserted during winter—and are absolutely delightful if you’re lucky enough to get snow.
-Kanazawa (which is more or less a major Japanese city, at this point) is at its most beautiful in winter, in my opinion, while Hiroshima manages to feel even more solemn when it’s cold.
+Fukuoka‘s chilly winter nights provide the perfect justification to gorge yourself on rich tonkotsu ramen, while Hiroshima manages to feel even more solemn when it’s cold.

 Things to Do in Japan in Winter (Besides Ski)